Strategy Guide for Torghast

 A new meta-progression system within Torghast, The Box of Many Things is unlocked with a short quest you can pick up in Korthia and provides a talent tree that can be unlocked by completing Torghast runs and whose talents make your Torghast runs more rewarding, easier, or both.

 Read our detailed guide below for more details on what each talent does and which order best to unlock them on:

 Failing a Torghast Run

-The bosses at the end of each Torghast Cell Block or every 6 floors on the Twisting Corridors are the most likely enemies to end your run, as they will regain full health if you wipe.
+The bosses at the end of each Torghast Cell Block, every 6 floors on the Twisting Corridors and every floor in the Jailer's Gauntlet can be tough to defeat for some classes, and are common sources of deaths.
 You can learn more about them and their abilities and counters on our specialized guide below:

 Shadowlands Torghast: Solo or Group

 While you can play through Torghast solo, depending on your gear, class, and luck with Anima Powers, it can be extremely challenging to survive certain types of enemies.

 For example, the Flametender caster enemies in The Soulforges wing periodically cast Inner Flames, an extremely dangerous cast that heals nearby enemies by 5% every second and increases their damage by 5%, stacking.
 Needless to say, healer classes that do not possess interrupts will have a hard time against these.